roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Introduction/Managed node pools/Manage managed node pools.md

 ---
-keyword: [managed node pool, create managed node pool, auto upgrading of node, auto repairing of node]
+keyword: [managed node pool, create managed node pool, node auto-upgrade, node auto-repair]
 ---

 # Manage managed node pools

-Managed node pools support auto upgrading and auto repairing.
-This provides centralized, managed, and operations and maintenance \(O&M\)-free lifecycle management on nodes.
+Managed node pools support node auto-upgrade and auto-repair.
+This provides a centralized, managed, and operations and maintenance \(O&M\)-free lifecycle management of nodes.
 This topic describes how to create, scale out, clone, and delete a managed node pool.

 -   Managed node pools are available for only professional managed Kubernetes cluster and only users in the whitelist.
 If you are not in the whitelist, [Submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
 -   A professional managed Kubernetes cluster is created.
 For more information, see [Create a professional managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Introduction/Create a professional managed Kubernetes cluster.md).